 August 31, 2017 Legislature Update: The Texas Legislature closed its special session on August 15th.
 Neither SB 14 nor HB 70 passed.
 These bills would have limited the authority of municipalities to regulate the removal of trees and vegetation.
 Texas Interfaith Power & Light opposed both bills.

 TXIPL also was watching HB 7.
 This bill required municipalities to allow tree planting credit in lieu of mitigation fees for tree removal.
 The Senate amended HB 7 in ways that limited the authority of municipalities to regulate tree removal and restricted the value of mitigation fees.
 However, these amendments were not accepted by the House.
 In the end, the Senate removed the amendments before passing the final bill.
-The final version of HB 7 has been sent to the Governor for signature.
-Governor Abbott vetoed a similar regular session bill, because he thought it should further restrict the authority of municipalities to regulate tree removal.
-TXIPL will be watching to see if Governor Abbott signs HB 7.
+Governor Abbott signed the final version of HB 7 on August 16th.
+The law will become effective on December 1, 2017.

 Thank you to Texas Impact and all of Texas Impact's members who worked to influence this legislation.
 You spoke loudly for the importance of trees and vegetation in our communities.
 They mitigate heat islands, air pollution, and the impacts of climate change.
 By doing so, they are important to our public health.

 August 4, 2017 Legislature Update: HB 70 is still pending in committee.
 Continue to contact the committee members, if you want to influence the bill's outcome.